olafbielasik/olafbielasik/README.md

 </p>

 ### [UAVSharks](https://github.com/olafbielasik/UAVSharks)
-**This project is a modern, single-page website template for a drone parts store, developed using HTML5, CSS3, and vanilla JavaScript**
+**This project is a modern, single-page website template for a drone parts store, developed using HTML5, CSS3, and vanilla JavaScript 🌐**
 - Features a fixed header for seamless navigation, interactive search with real-time filtering, and a dynamic shopping cart that updates instantly.
 - Includes user account management, responsive product showcases, customer reviews, team profiles, and an FAQ section—all designed to deliver an engaging and efficient e-commerce experience.